gxli/DecompositionUMAP/ReadMe.rst

 Abstract
 --------

 This software provides a structured implementation for analyzing numerical data by combining signal and image decomposition with manifold learning.
 The primary workflow involves decomposing an input dataset into a set of components, which serve as a high-dimensional feature vector for each point in the original data.
 Subsequently, the UMAP algorithm is employed to project these features into a lower-dimensional space.
-This process is designed to facilitate the analysis of data where features may be present across multiple scales or frequencies.
+This process is designed to facilitate the analysis of data where features may be present across multiple scales or frequencies, enabling the separation of structured signals from noise.

 Functionality
 -------------

 *   **Supported Decomposition Techniques**: Includes interfaces for several decomposition methods:

-    *   Constrained Diffusion Decomposition (CDD, recommended)
+    *   Constrained Diffusion Decomposition (CDD)

-    *   Adaptive Multiscale Decomposition (AMD, recommended)
+    *   Adaptive Multiscale Decomposition (AMD)

     *   Multiscale Median Decomposition (MSM)

-    *   Empirical Mode Decomposition (EMD, not recommended)
+    *   Empirical Mode Decomposition (EMD)
-    *   Wavelet Decomposition (WD, not recommended)

-.. *   **Optional Hilbert Transform**: Provides an option to apply the Hilbert transform to each decomposition component to compute the analytical signal's amplitude.
-This is applicable for 1D or 2D component data.

-*   **UMAP for Dimensionality Reduction**: Utilizes the UMAP algorithm to compute a low-dimensional embedding of the decomposed data.
+*   **UMAP for Dimensionality Reduction**: Utilizes the `umap-learn` library to compute a low-dimensional embedding of the decomposed data, revealing the underlying data manifold.

+*   **Flexible API**: Provides both high-level wrapper functions for ease of use and a core `DecompositionUMAP` class for more granular control over the workflow.

 *   **Support for Custom Decomposition Functions**: Users can supply their own decomposition functions, provided they adhere to the specified interface.